documentcloud/help_center/_help/document_modification.md

 ***

-**We don't tend to think of modifying source documents as something a responsible journalist would do, but there are times when it is absolutely necessary.**

-Whether you're trying to protect the privacy of a minor by redacting personally identifying information from a foster care incident report, reorganizing a collection of letters, or inserting a page that wasn't properly scanned, journalists sometimes need to rework source documents to ready them for publication.
+**At times, it is necessary to modify a document before publication, and DocumentCloud provides a number of tools to help with that.**

+Perhaps the document was provided to you out of order, or with a page missing.
+Perhaps the document includes personal information, like telephone or SSNs,  that must be redacted.
+DocumentCloud provides some simple tools to help.

 ## Redacting Documents
 Not everything is appropriate for publication.
-[Reports from a state foster care agency](http://media.apps.chicagotribune.com/docs/ct-met-dcfs-letters.html) might illustrate a story well, but such documents are also usually full of sensitive information like the full names of minors or other personally identifying information. **We expect newsrooms to use their own policies and judgement in determining what is and is not suitable for publication.**
+[Reports from a state foster care agency](http://media.apps.chicagotribune.com/docs/ct-met-dcfs-letters.html) might illustrate a story well, but such documents are also usually full of sensitive information like the full names of minors or other personally identifying information.

+**If you believe there is questionable material in a document, you should consult an editor and/or your own legal team before publishing.
+Also, it is your responsibility to ensure that any documents published conform to DocumentCloud’s terms of service.**

 #### To Redact a Portion of a Document:
+<p class="note"><b>NOTE: Redactions are permanent, and cannot be undone.</b> When you redact a portion of a document, all of the text touching the black box will additionally be removed from the OCR text in the <b>"text"</b> tab.
+No trace of it will be left in the document file.</p>

 1. Select **“Redact Document”** from the workspace sidebar under **“Document Tools”**.
     ![Redact 1](./images/document_modification/redact.png)